UltimateTournament/ArcadeThirdPartyDocs/docs/supported-game-types/async.md

 Asynchronous multiplayer games mean that players are not playing against each other in real time.
 The formats of async multiplayer, that we currently support are [Leaderboard](#leaderboard-games) and [Challenge](#challenge-games) games.

-Leaderboard and Challenge games are the encouraged game to make on the arcade, as they have the highest player satisfaction and don't require nearly as much work to integrate or create servers for.
+Leaderboard and Challenge games are the encouraged game to make on the Arcade, as they have the highest player satisfaction and don't require nearly as much work to integrate or create servers for.

 ## Advantages

-Async Multiplayer games are the most successful on the arcade for the following reasons:
+Async Multiplayer games are the most successful on the Arcade for the following reasons:

 1. They don't require concurrent players (players don't need to be playing at the same time)
 2. They are not latency sensitive (to the server)